 Judy’s meat sauce includes bulk Italian sausage, ground pork and ground beef.
 The ratio may vary with what she has on hand, but in equal proportion is a good rule of thumb.
 She browns the meat with onions and garlic then adds red wine, deglazing the bottom of the saucepan or pot, and reduces the wine to about ½ the original volume.
 She then adds crushed tomatoes, parsley, basil and other Italian seasonings and slowly simmers the sauce until she deems it finished.

 Finally, Judy assembles the lasagna in a 9×13-baking pan by starting with a layer of meat sauce on the bottom, then three alternating layers of pasta, cheese mixture, and meat sauce finishing with a fourth and final layer of pasta.
-On the top of the last layer of pasta she adds more meat sauce a copious layer of grated mozzarella; and then bakes the lasagna for about 50 minutes until it’s hot and bubbly.
+On the top of the last layer of pasta she adds more meat sauce and copious layer of grated mozzarella and parmigiano; and then bakes the lasagna for about 50 minutes until it’s hot and bubbly.

 Like Zia Clarice and my mother, Judy didn’t use a written recipe to make today’s lasagna, so I’m putting one together using her ingredients and process.
 Give it a try and let us know if you like it.
 Also, feel free to use your discretion to make any changes or additions; remember, there isn’t a “right” way to make lasagna.
 Finally, you’re welcome to share your lasagna ideas and recipes with us.
 We love to learn and try different things!